Sardar Biglari: Cracker Barrel

 Biglari Holdings bought 4.7 million shares of Cracker Barrel in 2011.
 In 2014, Harvard Business School professors Suraj Srinivasan and Tim Gray wrote a case study on Biglari and Cracker Barrel.
-Biglari's 14 year battle with Cracker Barrel has earned him $1 billion dollars.
+Biglari's 14-year battle with Cracker Barrel has earned him $1 billion.

 Biglari criticized the 2025 Cracker Barrel logo rebrand on social media.

 Other holdings

-On February 27, 2014, Maxim magazine was bought by Biglari who commented, "We plan to build the business on multiple dimensions, thereby energizing our readership and viewership."
+On February 27, 2014, Biglari bought Maxim, commenting, "We plan to build the business on multiple dimensions, thereby energizing our readership and viewership."
 In January 2016, Biglari officially took over as editor-in-chief of Maxim, though a Maxim staffer said that the new masthead title just formalizes what has always been clear: Biglari exercises full editorial control over Maxim.
 At one point last year, the staffer said, he decided to throw out a nearly complete version of the December issue in order to completely redesign the magazine.
 On January 13, 2016, Gilles Bensimon joined Biglari as a special creative director.
 "What drew me to Maxim was Sardar's vision for the brand," said Bensimon.

 As of 2023, Biglari personally owns 1.1 million shares of Jack in the Box in addition to the 1.1 million shares owned by Biglari Holdings.

-Biglari began buying shares of Ferrari in 2022 and by 2024 owned 440,000 shares worth $187 million dollars.
+Biglari began buying shares of Ferrari in 2022 and by 2024 owned 440,000 shares worth $187 million.